 DISCUSSION

-The current randomized controlled trial evaluated perceived pain, changes in heart rate and SBP before, during, and after anesthesia by either the traditional local infiltration or the STA technique.
-In addition, it also evaluated the efficiency of each of these techniques, and the associated patient satisfaction.
-Although split mouth study is advantageous, because each individual act as his or her own control, it was not be employed in our study for two reasons.
-The first reason was difficulty in recruiting patients requiring similar kind of dental care on both sides of the arch, and the second reason was the possibility of the pain rating of the second anesthetic injection being influenced by the first injection stimulus [14].
-Furthermore, in an attempt to facilitate blinding, and for the ease to be incorporated into meta-analysis, parallel arm study design was preferred in our study.
+The current randomized controlled trial evaluated perceived pain and changes in heart rate and SBP before, during, and after anesthesia by either traditional local infiltration or the STA technique.
+In addition, it also evaluated the efficiency of each of these techniques and the associated patient satisfaction.
+Although a split mouth study is advantageous, because each individual can act as his or her own control, it was not employed in our study for two reasons.
+The first reason was the difficulty in recruiting patients requiring similar kind of dental care on both sides of the arch, and the second reason was the possibility of the pain rating of the second anesthetic injection being influenced by the first injection stimulus [14].
+Furthermore, in an attempt to facilitate blinding, and for the ease to be incorporated into meta-analysis, a parallel arm study design was preferred in our study.

-Pain of injection was minimal in both the STA and traditional infiltration groups with no significant difference between both the techniques.
-This was in contrast to the findings of Campanella et al[4], Garret-Bernardin et al[15] and Grace et al[16] who reported significantly less pain on injection with STA compared to traditional local anesthesia.
+Pain of injection was minimal in both the STA and traditional infiltration groups, with no significant difference between both the techniques.
+This was in contrast to the findings of Campanella et al[4], Garret-Bernardin et al[15], and Grace et al[16] who reported significantly less pain on injection with STA compared to traditional local anesthesia.
 However, in these studies, it was not specified whether the traditional local anesthesia was administered by local infiltration or a nerve block.
-The variety of anesthetic techniques used in these studies could have attributed to the higher mean of pain associated with injection of local anesthesia using the traditional syringe.
+The variety of anesthetic techniques used in these studies could be attributed to the higher mean of pain associated with injection of local anesthesia using the traditional syringe.
 In addition, the application of topical anesthetic before the anesthetic techniques in the above-mentioned studies might also have influenced the pain-rating of injection.
-Moreover, the split-mouth design adopted by Garret-Bernardin et al[15] and Campanella et al[4] where the pain rating of second injection stimulus was relative to the first injection stimulus, also might have influenced the results.
+Moreover, the split-mouth design adopted by Garret-Bernardin et al[15] and Campanella et al[4], where the pain rating of the second injection stimulus was relative to the first injection stimulus, also might have influenced the results.

 Our study showed equal effectiveness of both STA and traditional infiltration techniques immediately after injection.
 However, STA patients had more profound anesthesia during the restorative procedure, which was dissimilar to the results of Campanella et al[4] who reported that there was no difference in the intensity of pain experienced by STA and conventional anesthesia patients during treatment.
-Our finding of greater profoundness of STA during the restorative procedure, which indirectly acts an indicator of duration of action of anesthesia, is in concordance with the previous published data[17].
+Our finding of greater profoundness of STA during the restorative procedure, which indirectly acts an indicator of duration of action of anesthesia, is in concordance with previous published data[17].

 STA patients in our study had significantly higher heart rate than the traditional infiltration patients.
-On the contrary, previous studies have shown STA to effectively reduce the blood pressure and slow the heart rate, when compared to traditional anesthesia[4,15,18].
-Although patients were randomly assigned to traditional infiltration and STA groups, STA patients had a higher heart rate even before the anesthetic solution was injected.
-A statistically significant difference was noted in heart rate between both the groups before, during and after anesthesia, however the mean of the readings was well within the normal range.
+On the contrary, previous studies have shown STA to reduce effectively the blood pressure and slow the heart rate, when compared to traditional anesthesia[4,15,18].
+Although patients were randomly assigned to traditional infiltration and STA groups, STA patients had a higher heart rate, even before the anesthetic solution was injected.
+A statistically significant difference was noted in heart rate between both the groups before, during, and after anesthesia; however, the mean of the readings was well within the normal range.
 In addition, the increase in heart rate in almost the same number of patients in each group clearly indicates that the STA and infiltration patients were equally anxious.
 This is further substantiated by the negligible difference in SBP between both the groups, and the moderate levels of anxiety as reported by patients of both groups after the procedure.